n0rdy/n0rdy-blog/content/posts/20231214/go-concurrency-with-for-and-select.md

 	}
 ```

-was executed once, and then the code proceeded to the `fmt.Println("the desk is closed - time to go home")` line, so Ben called it a day and went home.
+was executed once, and then the code proceeded to the `fmt.Println("the desk is closed - time to go home")` line, so Bob called it a day and went home.
 Since the queue of customers was still there, and there was nobody to handle them, we ended up in a deadlock situation.
 A nasty issue to have!

 I think it's clear that we need to make our `select` statement run as a loop somehow.
 Without playing hide and seek, let me tell you that the Go-idiomatic way of solving this is wrapping it with a `for` loop on top like this: